Toddler Development and Milestones: Your 1 Year and 8 Month Old

 It's time to break out the paint!
 Your toddler's creativity and imaginations are blooming.
 You are his guide in this stage of toddler development of his exciting and sometimes scary journey.

-Just 4 months away from turning 2!
+Just four months away from turning two!
 Your little one suddenly seems to be growing up too soon!
 Look!
 Your child's independence has started becoming more evident.
 He will also want to take off his own clothes!

 All children develop at their own pace.
 Some are placid little angels, some are little whirling dervishes.
 Some toddlers speak in whole sentences, other toddlers still prefer sign language.

-None of this is any indication for their future development or education.
+None of this is any indication of their future development or education.
 It is often said that Einstein did not begin speaking until three years old!

-20 Month Old Development And Milestones: Is Your Tot On Track?
+1 Year and 8 Month Old Development And Milestones: Is Your Tot on Track?

 Stairs pose no threat to your little walker!
 Up and up he goes, and with a little help, he can get safely down again as well.
 It seems your little one is in a hurry and he much prefers running to walking these days.
 If he's a dancer, you might even catch him skipping!